sensei-snsi/HOTU-IT/README.en-US.md

 ## How does it work?
 (Technology stack)

 Our application has a simple registration.
 For example, a client buys products in a non-cash (mobile) way, after that he uses the application to leave the seller's geodata with a comment.
 After the data is transferred to the responsible persons and accepted for work, the client is notified about this.
 The more such comments, the less the entrepreneur's reputation becomes.
-To do this, we use programs such as Figma, Canvas, Procreate (design), JavaScript, Python, CSS, HTML, VS Code (development)
+To do this, we use programs such as Figma, Canva, Procreate (design), JavaScript, Python, CSS, HTML, VS Code (development)